Frisch–Peierls memorandum: Rudolf Peierls

 Rudolf Peierls was born in Berlin in 1907.
-He studied physics at the University of Berlin, at the University of Munich under Arnold Sommerfeld, the University of Leipzig under Werner Heisenberg, and ETH Zurich under Wolfgang Pauli.
+He studied physics at the University of Berlin, at LMU Munich under Arnold Sommerfeld, the University of Leipzig under Werner Heisenberg, and ETH Zurich under Wolfgang Pauli.
 After receiving his DPhil from Leipzig in 1929, he became an assistant to Pauli in Zurich.
 In 1932, he was awarded a Rockefeller Fellowship, which he used to study in Rome under Enrico Fermi, and then at the Cavendish Laboratory at the University of Cambridge under Ralph H. Fowler.
-Due to Adolf Hitler's rise to power in Germany, he elected not to return home in 1933, but to remain in Britain.
+Due to Adolf Hitler's rise to power in Germany, being Jewish, he elected not to return home in 1933, but to remain in Britain.
 He worked with Hans Bethe at the University of Manchester, then at the Mond Laboratory at Cambridge.
 In 1937, Mark Oliphant, an Australian and newly appointed professor of physics at the University of Birmingham, recruited him for a new chair there in applied mathematics.